Courses

 - Computer skills: Word, PowerPoint, Excel (basics);

 - Proficiency in English (students should be able to read and interpret perfectly English texts.
-Non-native English speakers or participants who did not use English as course-language during previous academic studies must provide proof of a TOEFL score 580 (paper based), 230 (computer based), or an IETLS of 6.5.
+Non-native English speakers or participants who did not use English as course-language during previous academic studies must provide proof of a TOEFL iBT (internet-based test) score of 79-93, an IELTS score of 6.5 or other qualifying evidence of an English CEFR level of B2-C1 (meaning a higher tier B2 or C1).

 Selection: - Personal motivation;